-While you are unvaccinated, below are some recommendations to boost your immune system to fight against the virus.
+Below are some recommendations to boost your immune system to fight against viruses, and to preserve blood health.

 PERSIMMON LEAF TEA